 – or at least I used to when I had more free time!
 It has been good practice for politics: the grueling workouts, the long hours swimming alone in cold water, the test of endurance and pure strength of will.
 There are times you want to give up, and those are the times when you need to dig in and work harder – just like in politics.

-As a state representative, I spend every day fighting for my constituents and as lieutenant governor you will be able to count on me to stand up for you.
+As a state representative, I spent every day fighting for my constituents.
+As lieutenant governor, you can count on me to stand up for you.

 My favorite artists right now include Beyonce and Mary J. Blige.
 But being from Chicago, I’m also a life long “house head” and love old school house music.

 which means that I know how to bring people together and get things done.
 I’ve run my own small business for over 20 years.
 I brought people together to create fair workplaces for everyone and to help our businesses be better neighbors.
 This isn’t just something I talk about, it’s my life’s work.

 and I was a proud delegate of the Illinois Women’s Institute for Leadership.
 When HB40 came before me, I stood on the House floor and said we need to make this bill a law.
 My daughters and women across this state deserve the right to make their own healthcare decisions.
 I know the women of this state can count on JB to stand with us as governor.